Development Setup

 • At least one test per server you contribute

-• Tests must run using ng_test +entrypoint=your_server_path
+• Tests must run using gym env test --resources-server your_server

 • Use pytest for async testing patterns

-Build Docs CI Failures#
+Build Docs CI Failures

 If the build-docs check fails: